Jennifer Saunders

 Jennifer Saunders Bio

-Jennifer Jane Saunders is an English comedian, actress, singer, impressionist, satirist and screenwriter who first drew attention in the 1980s as a member of The Comic Strip after training at the Royal Central School of Speech and Drama.
-She formed a long-running creative partnership with Dawn French, with whom she created and starred in the sketch series French and Saunders, and she achieved international acclaim for her creation and portrayal of Edina Monsoon in Absolutely Fabulous.
-Saunders has worked across television, film and theatre and received the BAFTA Fellowship in 2009 alongside Dawn French.
+Jennifer Jane Saunders (born 6 July 1958) is an English comedian, actress, singer, impressionist, satirist, and screenwriter whose influential career has spanned television, film, theatre, and voice work since the early 1980s.
+She first gained prominence as a member of The Comic Strip comedy collective after training at the Royal Central School of Speech and Drama, forming a lifelong creative partnership with Dawn French.
+Together they created and starred in the pioneering sketch show French and Saunders, and Saunders achieved international recognition for her portrayal of Edina Monsoon in Absolutely Fabulous.
+Her body of work has established her as one of Britain’s most versatile comedic talents.
+In 2009, she received the BAFTA Fellowship alongside Dawn French for her outstanding contribution to British comedy.

 Early Life and Background